-Project name: Health, Education and Livelihoods
+Project name: Health, Education And Livelihoods (HEAL)

 Location: Mayuge District, Eastern Uganda

 Supported by: UKAID (2014-2017), donations and fundraising (2017-present)